 - Separate the act, scene and lines with periods.

 - Enclose your citation in parentheses.

-Use full title of play in first in-text citation.
-Then, abbreviate it in subsequent citations, like so:
+Use the full title of play in the first in-text citation.
+Then, you can abbreviate it in subsequent citations, like so:

 If you are writing about only one play, use the author’s name in the citation rather than the title of the play.